 Pursuant to the Investor Rights Agreement entered into with the Purchasers in connection with the SPA, we intend to file a registration statement with the SEC for purposes of registering the shares of our common stock issuable upon conversion of the Series A Preferred Stock ("Series A Preferred Conversion Shares") for resale by the Purchasers.
-The SPA contains customary terms and conditions for a transaction of this type, including certain such approval as may be required by the applicable rules and regulations of the NYSE from our stockholders with respect to a change of control of Local Bounti resulting from beneficial ownership in excess of 19.99% of our outstanding common stock upon the issuance of the Series A Preferred Conversion Shares.
+The SPA contains customary terms and conditions for a transaction of this type, including certain customary indemnification rights.
+In addition, we have agreed to use commercially reasonable efforts to obtain such approval as may be required by the applicable rules and regulations of the NYSE from our stockholders with respect to a change of control of Local Bounti resulting from beneficial ownership in excess of 19.99% of our outstanding common stock upon the issuance of the Series A Preferred Conversion Shares.